SEKOIA-IO/documentation/docs/integration/categories/network/arubaos.md

      This will generate a test log message that should appear in your syslog server's logs.

 6. **Verify Syslog Server Configuration:**
-   - On your syslog server, verify that it is configured to accept syslog messages from the ArubaOS device on the specified port.
+   - On your syslog server, verify that it is configured to accept syslog messages in UDP from the ArubaOS device on the specified port.

 ### Instruction on Sekoia